Mara-Li/obsidian-dataview-properties/tests/expected/ignored_fields.md

 ---
 title: Test Ignored Fields
-normal: this should be added
+dv_normal: this should be added
 ---

 ignored:: this should not be added